Computing square-free polarized abelian varieties over finite fields: Introduction

 The \emph{main result} of this paper is an algorithm to compute the isomorphism classes of abelian varieties in the isogeny class determined by a \emph{square-free} characteristic polynomial $h$ of Frobenius using Deligne and Centeleghe-Stix' results.
-The key point to perform this computation is that the target category of Deligne's and Centeleghe-Stix equivalences is equivalent to the category of fractional ideals of the order $\Z[F,V]$, where $F$ is a root of $h$ and $V=q/F$ in the Deligne's case and $V=p/F$ in Centeleghe-Stix case.
+The key point to perform this computation is that the target category of Deligne's and Centeleghe-Stix equivalences is equivalent to the category of fractional ideals of the order $\Z[F,V]$, where $F$ is a root of $h$ and $V=q/F$ in the Deligne case and $V=p/F$ in Centeleghe-Stix case.
+Fractional ideals for orders that are not domains will be defined in Section \ref{sec:orders}.
 The order $\Z[F,V]$ might not be maximal and so the fractional ideals might not be invertible, even in their own multiplicator ring.
 In \cite{MarICM18} we describe a method to compute the isomorphism classes of such ideals and hence we are able to compute the isomorphism classes of abelian varieties in the isogeny class determined by $h$, see Algorithm \ref{alg:isoclass}.

 In the ordinary case, translating the results of \cite{Howe95} into our ideal-theoretic description allows us to compute polarizations of arbitrary degree and the automorphism group of the polarized abelian varieties, see Algorithms \ref{alg:pol} and \ref{alg:autom}.